sergeiown/batch_PDF_compressor/README.md

 ## Script Functionality

-1. Check if [Ghostscript utility](https://www.ghostscript.com/) is installed and terminate the script execution if it is not (Windows batch script only).
+1. Check if [Ghostscript utility](https://www.ghostscript.com/) is installed and terminate the script execution if it is not (_Windows batch script only_).

+2. Checking whether a file has been compressed using a script before and whether it needs to be compressed (_Windows batch script V2 only_).

-2. The script displays the current version of Ghostscript.
+3. The script displays the current version of Ghostscript.

-3. The user is prompted to enter the path to the directory containing the PDF files.
+4. The user is prompted to enter the path to the directory containing the PDF files.

-4. The user is asked to select a compression level based on their desired quality for the compressed files.
+5. The user is asked to select a compression level based on their desired quality for the compressed files.

-5. The script searches for all PDF files in the specified directory.
+6. The script searches for all PDF files in the specified directory.

-6. Each file is compressed using Ghostscript with the selected compression level.
+7. Each file is compressed using Ghostscript with the selected compression level.

-7. After compression, the user is prompted to confirm whether to delete the original file.
+8. After compression, the user is prompted to confirm whether to delete the original file.

-8. Once all files are processed, a message is displayed to indicate that the compression is complete.
+9. Once all files are processed, a message is displayed to indicate that the compression is complete.

 ## Notes